wtnwin111/interview/src/com/interview/flag/README.md

             If number or *X or *Y, save it in current equation with flag.
         It will simplify the equation to e0 + e1X + e2Y.
         So the eval with given X is just calculate Y as -(e0+e1*X)/e2.

+17. Task Scheduler: Given a sequence of tasks: AABABCD.
+Same task have cool down time: 2, so the sequence can be executed as A__AB_ABCD.
+Given a sequence, write code to find out total time need.
+Output: 10

+    *HINT: use a HashMap to keep the earliest start of a task, and scan the sequence by follow the rule, each task can't be start before the earliest start time, and count total time needed.*

 #L